Political risk analyst

 Salary

-- Starting salaries for junior analysts and consultants are between £25,000 and £32,000.
+- Starting salaries for junior analysts and consultants are typically between £25,000 and £32,000 depending on your experience and qualifications.

-- As a team or division leader, you could earn £52,000 to £80,000+.
+- As a team or division leader, you could earn in the region of £50,000 to £75,000 or more.

 Salaries vary widely.
 You'll typically earn more if working within financial services or for a private sector company, or for one of the larger more well-established political risk consultancies.
 Salaries at think tanks, research institutes and NGOs can be considerably lower.